What Is Long-Staple Egyptian Cotton?

 Egyptian: Grown along the Nile River Valley in Egypt, this cotton produces the finest and longest staples and has been used for over 140 years.
 Because this cotton is hand picked (in contrast to saw or roller ginning), it does not put any stress on the fibers, leaving them straight and fully intact.
 Long-staple Egyptian cotton also comes from the Gossypium Barbadense species (like Pima), but it is stronger and softer due to the hot and dry climate of Nile River Valley’s climate.
 At 3.8 – 4.4 cm long, this staple has a texture that improves with age and use, making it the finest cotton available.

 The Parachute Difference

-Manufactured in Europe by artisans who have been making world class linens for over 80 years, our Percale and Sateen Bedding upholds a long tradition of excellence and is woven using the finest long-staple Egyptian cotton (more information on Sateen and Percale weaves here).
-We believe in the benefits of using the purest fabrics, which is why our Bedding is Oeko-Tex certified – made without chemicals or synthetics – and get better with time.
-We’ve considered the environment, your investment and personal comfort – so go on, get between the Sheets and discover the Parachute difference.
+Manufactured in Portugal by artisans who have been making world class linens for over 80 years, our Percale and Sateen bedding upholds a long tradition of excellence and is woven using the finest long-staple Egyptian cotton (more information on Sateen and Percale weaves here).
+We believe in the benefits of using the purest fabrics, which is why our bedding is Oeko-Tex certified – made without chemicals or synthetics – and get better with time.
+We’ve considered the environment, your investment and personal comfort – so go on, get between the sheets and discover the Parachute difference.